ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 ---

- I have a level 3 Computer systems qualification which gave me the knowledge of the basics and fundamentals of hardware and software.
+ I have a level 3 Computer systems qualification which gave me the knowledge of the basics and fundamentals of hardware and software. i decided to do a foundation year because i think it will give me a chance to brush up on my knowledge and a chance to gain more knowledge  Also it will help me aquire good learning habits and ease me back into education after not being in education for 6 years

  On my current desktop PC Im running Linux Mint OS, have done for almost a year im still learning bash commands.
 I installed linux because i wanted to give myself a challenge to learn something new and useful and simply to learn more about computers.

 I recently bought an asus laptop which is running Windows so that gives access to Microsoft services